Sauropoda: Size

 The sauropods' most defining characteristic was their size.
 Even the dwarf sauropods (perhaps 5 to 6 m long) were counted among the largest animals in their ecosystem.
 Their only real competitors in terms of size are the rorquals, such as the blue whale.
 But, unlike whales, sauropods were primarily terrestrial animals.

 Their body structure did not vary as much as other dinosaurs, perhaps due to size constraints, but they displayed ample variety.
 Some, like the diplodocids, possessed tremendously long tails, which they may have been able to crack like a whip as a signal or to deter or injure predators, or to make sonic booms.
 Supersaurus, at 33 to 34 m long, was the longest sauropod known from reasonably complete remains, but others, like the old record holder, Diplodocus, were also extremely long.
 The holotype (and now lost) vertebra of Amphicoelias fragillimus (now Maraapunisaurus) may have come from an animal 58 m long; its vertebral column would have been substantially longer than that of the blue whale.
 However, research published in 2015 speculated that the size estimates of A. fragillimus may have been highly exaggerated.
-The longest dinosaur known from reasonable fossils material is probably Argentinosaurus huinculensis with length estimates of 35 to 36 m according to the most recent researches.
-However the giant Barosaurus specimen BYU 9024 might have been even larger reaching lengths of 45–48 m.
+The longest dinosaur known from reasonable fossils material is probably Argentinosaurus huinculensis with length estimates of 35 to 36 m.

-Others, like the brachiosaurids, were extremely tall, with high shoulders and extremely long necks.
-The tallest sauropod was the giant Barosaurus specimen at 22 m tall.
-By comparison, the giraffe, the tallest of all living land animals, is only 4.8 to 5.6 m tall.